 Cognitive therapy is often added during EX/RP so that the patient can process these behavioral experiences and “make sense” of them as treatment progresses.
 EX/RP typically lasts 12 to 16 sessions; although it is probably often provided on a once-weekly basis, it can be delivered more frequently (e.g., daily or twice-weekly).

 Other forms of behavior therapy have been shown to be successful in treating OCD, though these are becoming increasingly replaced by EX/RP in the field.
 Two common and popular techniques are systematic desensitization and flooding, which are types of exposure accompanied with relaxation techniques.
 Systematic desensitization techniques involve gradually exposing the client to ever-increasing anxiety-provoking stimuli.
-It is important to note here, though, that such a technique should not be attempted until the client has successfully learned relaxation skills and can demonstrate their use to the therapist.
+It is important to note here, though, that such a technique should not be attempted until the client has successfully learned relaxation skills and can demonstrate these to the therapist.
 Exposing a patient to either of these techniques without increased coping skills can result in relapse and possible harm to the client.

 Relaxation techniques may include imagery, breathing skills, and muscle relaxation.
 The aim is for patients to learn to habituate to their anxiety.
-It is important for the client to find a relaxation technique which works best for them, before attempting something like systematic desensitization or flooding.
+It is important for the client to find a relaxation technique that works best for them, before attempting something like systematic desensitization or flooding.
 Systematic desensitization is the preferred technique of the two; flooding is not recommended except in rare uses.
 Flooding’s potential harm usually outweighs its potential benefits if not done correctly by a highly skilled professional (e.g., traumatizing the individual further).
 Flooding allows the patient to face the most anxiety-provoking situation, while using the relaxation skills learned.

-Additional cognitive-behavioral techniques, which may have some effectiveness for people who suffer from OCD, includes saturation and thought-stopping.
+Additional cognitive-behavioral techniques, which may have some effectiveness for people who suffer from OCD, include saturation and thought-stopping.
 Through saturation, the client is directed to do nothing but think of one obsessive thought which they have complained about.
 After a period of time of concentration on this one thought (e.g., 10-15 minutes at a time) over a number of days (3-5 days), the obsession can lose some of its strength.

 Different from EX/RP, ACT focuses on values and acceptance whereby promoting acceptance of distressing states, people are taught to more-effectively focus on the present moment and act in line with their goals and life values — instead of being pushed around by their obsessions.
 Once the patient can acknowledge that rituals are only effective at reducing short-term distress, while preserving their long-term struggle, they can begin to act out of awareness towards values (e.g., family, job, health) regardless of distress.
 More research supporting this treatment is needed, and this therapy may be most effective in OCD-patients with greater insight.

 In the last 25 years, medications have been found to be fairly successful in the treatment of OCD.
 First was the tricyclic antidepressant clomipramine (Anafranil).
-This has been followed by several of the newer SSRI class anti-depressants that act selectively on the re-uptake of serotonin, a neurotransmitter.
+This has been followed by several of the newer SSRI class antidepressants that act selectively on the reuptake of serotonin, a neurotransmitter.

 Imaging studies have also demonstrated that both medications and behavior therapy alter brain metabolism in the direction of normalcy.
 This is one of the few areas of mental health where clear proof exists for the efficacy of multiple types of treatment.